Call Today 310-453-1234

 Repetitive Overhead Motion Can Lead to Tears of the Glenoid Labrum of the Shoulder

 Athletes and others who rely on their shoulders for the movements necessary to carry out their sports and professions are especially susceptible to injuries and tears of the glenoid labrum.
-There are a couple types of labral tears.
-A SLAP tear (Superior Labral, Anterior to Posterior) is one of the most common, and results in a tear from the front to back of the glenoid labrum.
+There are a couple of types of labral tears.
+A SLAP tear (Superior Labral, Anterior to Posterior) is one of the most common and results in a tear from the front to the back of the glenoid labrum.
 Other labral tears include flap tears, Bankart lesions, and degenerative lesions.

 What is the Glenoid Labrum of the Shoulder?